heyjva/support/content/src/cloud/nabu-casa-account/change-account-details.md

   labels: cloud
 ---

-## How can I remove my account?

-You can delete your account on our [account page](https://account.nabucasa.com/).

-If you are currently subscribed to Home Assistant Cloud, you will need to cancel your plan before you can remove your account.
-You can do this on the [account page](https://account.nabucasa.com/) too.
-Removing your account while there is still time left on your subscription will not delete your account immediately.
-Instead it will be scheduled to be deleted once your subscription expires.

 ## How can I change my payment method?

 You can delete your payment method on our [account page](https://account.nabucasa.com/).
 Your payment method will be used from following monthly payments onward.